 Wheezing is a common breathing problem.
-It technically refers to a high pitched whistling sound that is made when a person exhales, but in some cases it may refer to the act of sounding breathless when you breathe out.
-It's most commonly associated with asthma, but there is a great deal of evidence that wheezing is also often caused by anxiety.
+It technically refers to a high pitched whistling sound that is made when a person exhales, but in some cases it may refer to the act of sounding breathless when you exhale.
+It's most commonly associated with asthma, but there is evidence that wheezing is also often caused by anxiety.

-In this article, we'll explore the causes of wheezing from anxiety and provide you with some tips and strategies to help you control it.
+In this article, we'll explore the causes of wheezing associated with anxiety and provide you with some tips and strategies to help you control it.

 Wheezing and Anxiety Disorders

-- Hyperventilation Hyperventilation is one of the few causes of wheezing that is directly related to anxiety.
-Hyperventilation is the act of breathing too quickly or inefficiently, in a way that causes your body to breathe out too much carbon dioxide.
+- Hyperventilation Hyperventilation is one of the causes of wheezing that is directly related to anxiety.
+Hyperventilation is the act of breathing too quickly or inefficiently, in a way that causes your body to expel too much carbon dioxide.
 Interestingly, it can make you feel as though you're not getting enough oxygen, when in fact the opposite is true.
-Without carbon dioxide, your airways and blood vessels constrict, causing breathing trouble and wheezing.
+Without enough carbon dioxide, your airways and blood vessels constrict, causing breathing trouble and possible wheezing.

-- Asthma Asthma isn't caused by anxiety, but many studies have shown that those with anxiety tend to be more likely to experience asthma related symptoms.
-In theory, this means that when you have anxiety you're more likely to have asthma, which means you're more likely to have wheezing.
+- Asthma Asthma isn't caused by anxiety, but many studies have shown that those with asthma are more likely to experience anxiety-related symptoms.
+In theory, this means that when you have anxiety you're more likely to have asthma, which means you're more likely to experience wheezing.

 Now, these are certainly not the only causes.
 Your body goes through so many changes when you have anxiety or stress that it’s not so surprising that symptoms such as wheezing occur.
 Nevertheless, those listed are some common explanations for the link between wheezing and anxiety. .

 Note that wheezing can also be "in your head."
-If you're breathing in such a way that you are exhaling too much, you may hear a nose simply because you're out of air, even though no noise should be present.
-So keep in mind that when you have anxiety, there is a tendency to worry about things like your health and your breathing, and excessive worry can cause you to hear things that aren't truly there.
+If you're breathing in such a way that you are exhaling too much, you may hear a noise that isn’t there or isn’t nearly as noticeable as it appears.
+Keep in mind that when you have anxiety, there is a tendency to worry about things like your health and your breathing, and excessive worry can cause you to hear things that aren't really there.

 Are There Ways to Treat Wheezing?

-Recall that many of the causes of wheezing are simply minor (or major) diseases that get worse when you have anxiety.
-That's why you should see your doctor if you hear wheezing, even if it's probably caused by anxiety.
+Recall that many of the causes of wheezing are simply diseases that get exacerbated when you have anxiety.
+That's why you should see your doctor if you hear wheezing, even if it's probably linked to anxiety.
 Your doctor can tell you how to treat any underlying conditions that may contribute to the problem.